Shared Ownership FAQs

 Can my client buy more shares of their home?

 Your client can buy more shares of their home once they become the owner.
 This is called ‘staircasing’.
-Additional shares are normally available in minimum increments of 10%.
+Additional shares are normally available in minimum increments of 10% (5% for model leases 2021-2026).

-The property will need to be valued using a RICS valuation to determine the cost of the new share.
-Please note, a RICS Valuation Fee will be applicable each time your client wants to buy new shares.
+The property will need to be valued using an RICS valuation to determine the cost of the new share.
+Please note, an RICS Valuation Fee will be applicable each time your client wants to buy new shares.

 When the valuation has been confirmed, your client will need to pay for the additional shares.
 This can be done by a further advance on their current mortgage, or by remortgaging with additional borrowing.